 The job market process

 The AEA provides a guide to the job market process created by John Cawley.
 It details the following:

-The American Economic Association provides the JOE Network for employers and job-seekers who are participating in the process each year.
+The American Economic Association provides the JOE Network (Job Openings for Economists Network) for employers and job-seekers who are participating in the annual economics job market cycle.

 Current salary information

 There are several sources of current salary and job market information for economists:

 - The Center for Business and Economic Research at the University of Arkansas conducts an annual "Survey of the Labor Market for New Ph.D.
 Hires in Economics."

 - The American Economic Association publishes results of its Universal Academic Questionnaire in each May issue of the American Economic Review.

 - The Bureau of Labor Statistics publishes information on economists in the Occupational Outlook Handbook

 Coles, Peter, John Cawley, Phillip B. Levine, Muriel Niederle, Alvin E. Roth, and John J. Siegfried (2010) "The Job Market for New Economists: a Market Design Perspective" Journal of Economic Perspectives 24(4) (Fall): 187-206.